1815 Kingsbarns

-Golf has been resuscitated at Kingsbarns on 17th July 2000, after an absence of half a century.
+Golf was resuscitated at Kingsbarns on 17th July 2000, after an absence of just over half a century.
+The new course is believed to be on the site of the old Cambo Links, which can be dated to at least 1815.

 It is believed that the original 19th century course was to the right of the Kingsbarns' harbour, which covers part of the present course.
 The Kingsbarns Links state that holes 6, 7, 16 and 17 are on the site of the old course.